GiovanniZambiasi/gameplay-framework-unity/README.md

 Abstraction *is very important*.
 It's an integral part of writing clean code, and it's all about defining *how much `types` should know about each other*.
 The less they know, the more decoupled your codebase gets.
 Decoupling is very useful, as it enables developers to write clean, encapsulated code that is easily **changed, tested and understood.** Thus, in most cases, abstraction *should be encouraged*.
 However, as important as it may be, abstraction can be quite complicated to apply consistently.

 ## When do I use abstraction?
 The rules from the previous chapters were crafted to answer this question.
 This framework defines `namespaces` as *layers of abstraction*.
 The idea is that each `namespace` defines a *system boundary*.
 Whenever you need to have communication between two separate `namespaces`, abstraction should be applied.
-This boils down to a simple rule, that entire teams can easily follow:
+This boils down to a simple rule, that can be easily followed:

 - **A `Type` can only know about another `Type` if they're in the same `namespace`** 🟥
     - This applies hierarchically, so nested `namespaces` *can know about* `Types` in their parent `namespace`